lambda-dom/trisagion/docs/readme.md

 ##### A. 3.
 4. 3.
 7. More laws.

-Since every function is automatically a monoid morphism for the trivial monoid structures, it follows that, for every function `f` and parsers `p` and `q`:
+Since every function is automatically a monoid morphism for the trivial monoid structures, it follows that for every function `f` and all parsers `p` and `q`:

 ```haskell
 fmap f (p <|> q) = (fmap f p) <|> (fmap f q)
 fmap f empty = empty
 ```

-But this is also a consequence of naturality of `(<|>)`, and thus a consequence of the free theorem [^8].
+But this is also a consequence of naturality of `(<|>)` and thus a consequence of the free theorem [^8].
 Slightly more substantive (because it does not follow from any free theorem):

 __Theorem__: The `Alternative` instance for `Parser s e a` satisfies _right absorption_, that is, for every `x :: Parser s e a`: